 Tim attended Sheridan College in Toronto to study illustration.
 After graduating he moved to Ottawa and started working in the graphic design and advertising industry.
 A few years later he decided to try working for himself and became a professional freelance illustrator.

 While experiencing personal challenges, Tim realized he needed to find his lost Native roots.
 Guided by the spirits of his ancestors, he learned about the teachings of the manitous, the medicine wheel and the power of the thunderbirds.
-Encouraged by this he followed his personal vision and blazed a trail that lead to sharing Algonquin knowledge with others.
+Encouraged by this he followed his personal vision and blazed a trail that lead to sharing Algonquin Knowledge with others.

 Tim's book That Native Thing: Exploring the Medicine Wheel was published in 2010 by Borealis Press in Ottawa.
-Illustrated by his artwork this book has helped many people learn how to utilize a more circular, wholistic way to wellness by embracing Indigenous teachings.
+Illustrated by his artwork this book has helped many people learn how to utilize a more circular, wholistic way to wellness by embracing Algonquin teachings.
 Tim's second book, Quest for the Thunderbird Nest , the true story of his own personal journey, is currently being published by Borealis Press in Ottawa, Canada, and will hopefully be ready by the fall of 2018.